sweirich/lambda-calculus/overview.md

-This file provides an overview of the use of the locally nameless representation in Coq to prove the Church-Rosser theorem for the untyped lambda calculus.
+This file provides an overview of the use of the locally nameless representation in Coq.

-Unless otherwise specified, all files are in the `coq/` subdirectory.
+Unless otherwise specified, all files are in the `coq/lc` subdirectory.

 1. Read over the language specification in `lc.ott` (toplevel directory) in parallel with the Ott-generated definitions in `lc_ott.v`.